karlkfi/pagerbot/README.md

 automatically update Slack user group membership and post a message to channels you select informing everyone who's currently on the rotation.

+PagerBot matches PagerDuty users to Slack users by their email addresses, so your users must have the same email address in Slack as in PagerDuty.
+PagerBot will log warnings for any users it finds in PagerDuty but not in Slack.

 # Local Build

 Use [goenv](https://github.com/syndbg/goenv) to install dependencies: